-Len Piazza, the head of Luzerne County Voter Services was kind enough to order the state packet for me online while I waited.
+Len Piazza, at the time, the head of Luzerne County Voter Services was kind enough to order the state packet for me online while I waited.
 I had tried to find the links myself a number of times unsuccessfully.
-One might think that it was intentionally hard.
+One might think that it was intentionally difficult.

-While I was at Voters Services, I asked for the list of voters in PA District 11.
+While I was at Voters Services in 2010, I asked for the list of voters in PA District 11.
+Our District is now District #8.
 Thinking that taxpayers such as I kept these offices afloat, I was surprised to find that the CD cost me $50.00.
 The place is nice and clean and very new looking and the people there were all very nice.
 Though I typically characterize government people as uncaring, slow-moving, and crabby, this was not the case here in Luzerne County.

 Don't you just hate government bureaucracies.
 To tell the truth, that is one reason why I am running -- to help reduce stupidity in government, and the former representatives of the people who create and foster such requirements and behavior.

 Now, once you get the material, then you must figure out how to get these things all signed.
-The estimates are that one should be able to gain on the everage about 10 signatures per hour if you are prepared.
-That sounds low but it is what the experienced suggest do to the following situations:
+The estimates are that one should be able to gain on the average about 10 signatures per hour if you are prepared and everything goes OK (like people answer the door!).
+That sounds low but it is what the experienced suggest due to the following situations: